sento documentation

 Gets the current state of the

-must accept one parameter.
-That is the current-state of theagent
+agent.get-funmust accept one parameter.
+That is the current-state of theagent.
+To return the current stateget-funmay be just theidentityfunction.

 [function] AGENT-UPDATE AGENT UPDATE-FUN